mmistakes/made-mistakes-jekyll/_posts/articles/2015-02-10-jekyll-style-guide.md

   <figcaption>Style guide component selector.</figcaption>
 </figure>

-With the help of some CSS and JavaScript I was able to position a drop down list in the lower right corner of the page to quickly jump around.
+With the help of some CSS and JavaScript I was able to position a drop down list in the lower right corner as a way of quickly jumping around the page.
 If and when I get to going full atomic design on the style guide, I may have to rethink this sort of navigation by giving it more precedence in the layout.
 But for now it does the trick...

 #### Stylesheet tweaks

 For the most part all of my components displayed correctly on the page.
 One of the benefits of building the style guide was that it quickly pointed out components that weren't as modular as I initial thought.
-Meaning I built some that were bound to specific class names that when placed in a different context lost all of their styling.
+Meaning some were bound to specific class names that when placed in different contexts lost all of their styling.

 There were also a few cases where I needed to add styles specific for the style guide in order for things to display correctly.
 The `colors` collection is a good example of that.